-In support of a proposal to the California Appliance Standards on LED Replacement Lamp Quality, (PG&E/SDG&E 2013), flicker testing of omni-directional LED A-lamps was conducted.
-The results were as follows:
+In support of a proposal to the California Appliance Standards on LED Replacement Lamp Quality, (PG&E/SDG&E 2013), flicker testing was conducted on omni-directional LED A-lamps controlled by phase cut dimmers.
+The results of these initial tests of filtered amplitude modulation measurements of LED A lamps indicates that 52% of products tested were considered to achieve "reduced flicker operation" at full light output and when lamps were dimmed to 20% of full light output.